Does California Guarantee “Paternity Leave” to Men? [Updated 2020]

 San Francisco has a special citywide Paid Parental Leave Ordinance in effect that requires employers to offer additional compensation to employees who use paid family leave to bond with new children.
 If you live in San Francisco and work for a covered employer, you are eligible for supplemental compensation so that you receive 100% of your gross weekly wage while on leave.
 Covered employers are those with 50 or more employees by January 2017, 35 or more by July 2017, and 20 or more by January 2018.

-Can An Employer Deny Paternity Leave in CA?
+Can an Employer Deny Paternity Leave in CA?

 According to the FMLA, federal law requires most employers to offer fathers at least 12 weeks of unpaid family leave after a new child enters the family, without fear of job termination, demotion, or loss of benefits.
 Employers do not have to offer paid paternity leave under federal law.
 Talk to your human resources department to see if you’re eligible for paid or unpaid paternity leave.
 If you suspect your employer isn’t treating you fairly as a new parent, contact us today.

 An employment attorney may be able to help you bring a wage claim against your employer for unfairly denying your request for paternity leave.
 A successful claim could result in your employer granting the leave to which the law entitles you, paying wages (if applicable) and reinstating your job at the end of paternity leave.
 If your employer retaliated against you for taking your lawful period of paternity leave, a lawyer could help you file a case against the employer for wrongful termination.
-Even if you simply have questions about whether you are eligible for paternity leave in California, a lawyer can help.
+Even if you simply have questions about whether you are eligible for paternity leave in California, an LA employment lawyer can help.